dimanikulin/dimanikulin/content/HowToPublish.md

 ### Pictures
 No pictures - less views. pictires shall be related to content

-picture orientation must be album and not a book orienttaopn
+picture orientation suggested to be album and not a book orienttaopn

+you would have at least featured image as a title image. it shhould be active like a gif

 ### Tables
 if you provide tables please make sure that less filled columns are the end of table and wiseversa